RichCWilkerson/Consulting_Notes/Marketing/AllyBank.md

 ## 3. Fund Transfers & Bill Pay:
 Implemented the transfer flow using Retrofit for secure API communication, Coroutines for async processing, and Room for caching transaction data.
 - security with SSL pinning, OAuth2 tokens, JWT session management

+## 4. Mobile Check Deposit:
+Developed the check deposit feature using CameraX for image capture, ML Kit for image processing, and secure upload to backend services (Retrofit + OkHttp with TLS 1.2+ and SSL pinning).

+For mobile check deposit, I used CameraX to build a custom camera flow.
+I configured Preview and ImageCapture use cases, tied them to the lifecycle so the camera handled configuration changes safely, and added a custom overlay to guide users.
+I also used a frame analyzer to support auto-capture when the check was properly aligned, which improved both usability and image quality.

+After capturing the image, I used ML Kit’s vision APIs to validate the check.
+We analyzed the image to ensure the full check was visible, reasonably aligned, and not too dark or blurry.
+If quality checks failed, the app provided real-time feedback and asked the user to retake the photo.
+Doing this on device with ML Kit reduced bad submissions and improved the success rate of deposits.

+For mobile check deposit, I combined CameraX and ML Kit: CameraX gave us a stable, lifecycle-aware camera experience with custom overlays and auto-capture, and ML Kit validated the image on device for alignment and quality.
+Only when the check looked good did we securely upload it via Retrofit/OkHttp with TLS 1.2+ and SSL/SPKI pinning to meet banking security and compliance requirements.

+### CameraX Integration
+CameraX is a Jetpack library that makes it easier to build camera features without dealing with low-level Camera2 APIs.
+It’s lifecycle-aware and works consistently across many devices.

+- Used CameraX Preview and ImageCapture use cases to show the live camera feed and capture high-resolution images.
+- Tied CameraX to the Activity/Fragment lifecycle so the camera automatically opened/closed with the UI, reducing crashes and resource leaks.
+- Custom overlay UI: drew on-screen guides (bounding box) so users could line up the check.
+- Implemented an auto-capture behavior:
+  - Continuously analyzed the preview frames (via an analyzer) to decide when the check was well-aligned and in focus.
+  - When conditions were met, triggered ImageCapture.takePicture() automatically instead of forcing the user to tap

+- Expose simple state: isAligned, isTooDark, isBlurry, isCapturing, errorMessage, capturedImage.

+### ML Kit Integration Image Processing:
+ML Kit is Google’s on-device machine learning SDK.
+It gives you prebuilt models for vision tasks like text recognition, face detection, and object detection without having to train your own models.

+- Fed the captured image (or preview frames) into ML Kit’s vision APIs.
+- Edge detection / framing:
+  - Detected the outline of the check to see if it was fully inside the frame.
+  - If the check was cut off or skewed too much, showed a prompt to re-align.
+- Image quality checks:
+  - Checked basic quality signals like brightness and sharpness.
+  - If lighting was too low or the image was blurry, showed real-time feedback asking the user to retake the photo.
+- By validating locally on device, you reduced failed deposits and back-and-forth with users.